hujun-open/k8slan/README.md

   - pod2
 ```
 - `vxlanDevMap` list which interface to use as vxlan interface underlying device on the specified host, key is the hostname, value is the interface name; if a host is not listed here, then `defaultVxlanDev` is used
-- `spokes` is a list of veth interface names that that macvatp interfaces are based on, one for each connecting pod
+- `spokes` is a list of veth interface names, one for each connecting pod; in case of kubevirt VM, a macvtap interface is created on top of the veth interface.
 - following values must be unique across all LAN CRs
     - ns
     - spoke